Customer Engagement

 Stage 2.
 Email sequence

 • Set up an automated welcome email that gets sent after a client signs up for your product.
-Can include a short introduction video.
+Can include a short introduction video

-• Send an email report celebrating important milestones performed by a client.
+• Send an email report celebrating important milestones performed by a client

 Stage 3.
 In-app tooltips

 • Create a first welcome window that will greet new customers once they sign up for your product and shortly tell them what’s what.
-Can include a short introduction video.
+Can include a short introduction video

-• Create modal windows or feature callouts that pop up automatically and walk a new client through the first product adoption steps.
+• Create modal windows or feature callouts that pop up automatically and walk a new client through the first product adoption steps

-• Set up an in-app checklist that will show customers their onboarding progress.
+• Set up an in-app checklist that will show customers their onboarding progress

 Stage 4.
 Personal onboarding call

-• Track clients’ progress in completing previous onboarding steps.
+• Track clients’ progress in completing previous onboarding steps

-• Schedule an onboarding call between a new client and your customer success team.
+• Schedule an onboarding call between a new client and your customer success team

-• Give personalized recommendations regarding your product.
+• Give personalized recommendations regarding your product

-• Send an email follow-up after the onboarding call with the necessary materials.
+• Send an email follow-up after the onboarding call with the necessary materials

 How to run a successful SaaS onboarding process

 At first, this all may look a little frightening and intimidating.
 16 steps of writing articles, setting up automated emails, and personal calls, for God’s sake!
 But in fact, taking care of all these steps is a matter of several weeks.
-Let’s take a detailed look at the peculiarities of the SaaS user onboarding stage by stage:

 Prepare the necessary onboarding materials

-Moreover, when you get to sending all those emails and stuff, you actually have to send SOMETHING, don’t you?
+Moreover, when you get to sending all those emails and stuff, you have to send SOMETHING, don’t you?
 That’s why it’s important to prepare detailed educational materials that you will later use throughout the onboarding process.

 • Detailed help center articles that will explain every single feature and answer all common questions.

-• Small video introduction that will explain your product in the simplest terms and show all ins and outs in a more compelling and comprehensible way.
+• Small video introduction that will explain your product in the simplest terms and show all the ins and outs in a more compelling and comprehensible way.

 • Use cases about your existing customers and their highlights.